Nicholas-Mercado/reading-notes/c401/class_04.md

 ## Pytest Fixtures and Coverage

-## Fixtures

-fixtures - objects can contain data you want to share across tests
+Fixtures - objects can contain data you want to share across tests

 ## Fixture errors

- error - does not mean test fail but test could not preform
+ Error - does not mean test fail but test could not preform

  Its a good idea to cut out as many unneeded dependencies